How to Prepare Your Home for Sale

 Buyers notice what sellers stop seeing.
 A cracked ceiling, a dripping tap, a door that sticks, each one signals deferred maintenance and raises questions about what else might be wrong.
 Address the obvious repairs before listing.

 Paint is the highest-return preparation investment.
-A fresh coat in a neutral colour, whites, light greys, warm beiges, makes rooms feel larger, cleaner, and move-in ready.
-It removes the personality of your choices and lets buyers project their own.
-Focus on main living areas, the kitchen, and bathrooms.
+A fresh coat in a neutral colour, whites, light greys, warm beiges, makes rooms feel larger, cleaner, and ready to move into.
+It strips out the personality of your choices and lets buyers picture their own.
+Focus on the main living areas, the kitchen, and the bathrooms.

-Flooring matters too.
+Flooring counts too.
 Sand and seal tired timber floors.
-Deep-clean carpets or replace them if they're badly stained.
+Deep-clean carpets, or replace them if they're badly stained.
 Replace cracked or chipped tiles in bathrooms.
-These details affect the offer price more than their cost to fix.
+These details shape the offer price, and pricing your home correctly leans on condition as much as on the market.

 A sale cannot transfer without compliance certificates in place.
-An electrical certificate of compliance (CoC), a plumbing certificate, and a gas certificate (if applicable) are required before the property can register in the buyer's name at the Deeds Office.
-If you have an electric fence, that certificate is also required.
+An electrical certificate of compliance (CoC), a plumbing certificate, and a gas certificate, if applicable, are required before the property can register in the buyer's name at the Deeds Office.
+If you have an electric fence, that certificate is needed too.

-Getting these sorted before listing prevents delays when a buyer is found.
-A buyer who's ready to proceed but waiting on certificates loses confidence and sometimes pulls out.
-Budget for any remediation work the inspection reveals, it's better to know before the sale than after the offer.
+Getting these sorted before listing prevents delays once a buyer is found.
+A buyer who's ready to proceed but waiting on certificates loses confidence, and sometimes pulls out.
+Budget for any remediation the inspection reveals, one of the hidden costs of selling that catches sellers out.
+It's better to know before the sale than after the offer.

 Staging is not decoration, it's strategy.
 The goal is to position each room so that a buyer immediately understands how the space works and feels drawn to it.
 Every unnecessary item removed is a distraction eliminated.